Jahangir Khoja

-Jahanghir Khoja, Jāhangīr Khwāja or Jihangir Khoja (جهانگیر خوجا, جهانگير خوجة; 张格尔 (張格爾, Zhānggé'ěr); 1788 – 1828), was a member of the influential East Turkestan Afaqi khoja clan, who managed to wrest Kashgaria from the Qing Empire's power for a few years in the 1820s but was eventually defeated and executed.
+Jahanghir Khoja, Jāhangīr Khwāja or Jihangir Khoja (جهانگیر خوجا, جهانگير خوجة; 张格尔 (張格爾, Zhānggé'ěr); 1788 – 25 June 1828), was a member of the influential Afaqi khoja clan, who managed to wrest Kashgaria from the Qing Empire's power for a few years in the 1820s but was eventually defeated and executed.

 Career

 Burhan ad-Din, a Khoja of the White Mountain faction, was the grandfather of Jahangir.
 Before rebellion broke out in May 1826 and during a fortuitously timed earthquake that destroyed most towns in the Ferghana Valley, Jahangir Khoja managed to flee to Kashgar from Kokand, where he had been held in prison in accordance with a secret agreement concluded between the Khanate of Kokand and Qing dynasty China concerning descendants of Appak Khoja.
 Among Jahangir's troops were Kyrghyz, Tajiks and White Mountain fighters.
 After appearing in Kashgar with only several hundred of his followers, he quickly increased his force with volunteers and within several months had collected about 200,000 troops under his banner.
 Jahangir Khoja overthrew Qing power in Kashgar, Yarkand, Khotan, Kargalik, Yangi Hissar and Maralbashi, having annihilated the Qing garrisons in these 6 cities of West Kashgaria.
-This led to an increase in slavery in China due to Jahangir's practice of enslaving captives.
+Hui Muslims were targeted in slave raids by Muslims of the Kokand Khanate.
+Enslavement didn't depend on religious status but political allegiance, since Turkic Muslim Ishaqi and Turfanis who served the Qing against fellow Turkic Muslim Afaqi and Khokandis were also enslaved by their fellow Turkic Muslims led by Jahangir.
+Kashgari Muslims purchased Ghalcha Mountain Tajiks as slaves.
 His forces captured several hundred Chinese Muslims (Dungan or Hui), who were taken to Kokand.
 Tajiks bought two Chinese slaves from Shaanxi whom they enslaved for a year before Tajik Beg Ku-bu-te returned them to China.
 All Chinese captured—including merchants and 300 soldiers Janhangir captured in Kashgar—had their queues cut off when brought to Kokand and Central Asia as prisoners.
 It was reported that many of the Chinese Muslim merchant captives became slaves themselves, with accounts of Chinese Muslim slavery in Central Asia increasing.
 The queues were removed from Chinese Muslim prisoners and then sold or given to various owners; one of them, Nian, ended up as a slave to Prince Batur Khan of Bukhara.
 Omar Khan ended up owning Liu Qifeng and Wu Erqi.
 The others—Zhu, Tian Li and Ma Tianxi—ended up with various owners but plotted an escape.
 The Russians record an incident in which they rescued the Chinese Muslim merchants who had escaped after they were sold by Jahangir's army in Central Asia and sent them back to China.